-This project targets communities who are currently not accessing the Hills, but for whom access to the natural environment may be of great benefit to them.
+This project targeted communities who are currently not accessing the Hills, but for whom access to the natural environment may be of great benefit to them.
 The reasons for the current lack of engagement for these groups may be mediated by social-economic status, ethnicity, age, disability and mental health.
 For the Quantock Hills the target areas are Bridgwater, Taunton and Williton.
-The project provides supported visits, volunteering opportunities, monitoring and evaluation.
-Funded by Somerset Public Health, the project focuses on targeting communities that lie geographically close to the 3 AONBs, specifically:
+The project provided supported visits, volunteering opportunities, monitoring and evaluation.
+Funded by Somerset Public Health, the project focused on targeting communities that lie geographically close to the 3 AONBs, specifically:

 Somerset’s Nature and Wellbeing Project

-Nature and Wellbeing Officer - Kristen Lambert says:
+Our former Nature and Wellbeing Officer - Kristen Lambert said:

 Increase awareness of what Somerset's AONBs offer.

 Engage with local health and wellbeing partners to develop a menu of activities that will lead to offering a range of introductory pilot sessions across the 3 areas.